5 Actionable Steps To Reduce Debt And Get A Mortgage

 Both collections and charge-offs have a major negative effect on your credit score.
 So you want to make sure you take care of them.

-One thing to note about paying off collections and charge-offs is that they don’t disappear just because you paid them off.
+One thing to note about paying off a collection account and charge-offs is that they don’t disappear once they’re paid.
 When you call the creditor to pay off the account, you want to make the full payment as they’ll be more open to negotiation.
 Tell them you’ll make the payment and you’d like them to remove any record of the collection or charge-off.
 Some may not be willing to do this, but if you’re making the payment, most should be willing to work with you.
 This will have a big boosting effect on your score.

 Depending on the type of loan you get, it may be required that you have no late payments or a limited number in the last year or two.
 So it’s very important to keep up with your payments.